Specific Objectives

 Introduction

-A Greatest Common Divisor is the largest number that is a factor of two or more numbers.
+The Greatest Common Divisor (GCD) is the largest number that is a factor of two or more numbers.

-When looking for the Greatest Common Factor, you are only looking for the COMMON factors contained in both numbers.
-To find the G.C.D of two or more numbers, you first list the factors of the given numbers, identify common factors and state the greatest among them.
+When finding the Greatest Common Factor, you look for the common factors shared by the given numbers.
+To find the GCD of two or more numbers, first list the factors of each number, identify the common factors, and then state the greatest among them.

-The G.C.D can also be obtained by first expressing each number as a product of its prime factors.
-The factors which are common are determined and their product obtained.
+The GCD can also be found by expressing each number as a product of its prime factors.
+The common prime factors are then identified, and their product gives the GCD.

 Example

-Find the Greatest Common Factor/GCD for 36 and 54 is 18.
+Find the Greatest Common Factor (GCD) of 36 and 54.

 Solution

-They both have in common the factors 2, 3, 3 and their product is 18.
+They have common factors 2, 3, and 3, and their product is 18.

-That is why the greatest common factor for 36 and 54 is 18.
+Therefore, the greatest common factor of 36 and 54 is 18.

 Example